Schuylkill River

-The Schuylkill River (/ˈskuːlkɪl/ SKOOL-kil, /ˈskuːkəl/ SKOO-kəl) is a river in eastern Pennsylvania.
-It flows for 135 mi from Pottsville southeast to Philadelphia, the nation's sixth-largest city, where it joins the Delaware River as one of its largest tributaries.
+The Schuylkill River (/ˈskuːl.kɪl/ SKOOL-kil, /ˈskuː.kəl/ SKOO-kəl) is a river in eastern Pennsylvania in the United States.
+It flows for 135 mi from Pottsville southeast to Philadelphia, the sixth-largest city in the US, where it joins the Delaware River as one of its largest tributaries.

 The river's watershed of about 2000 mi2 lies entirely within the state of Pennsylvania, stretching from the Ridge-and-Valley Appalachians through the Piedmont to the Atlantic Plain.

 Historically the Schuylkill lay within the territory of the Susquehannock and Lenape peoples.
 In 1682, William Penn founded the city of Philadelphia between the Schuylkill and Delaware rivers on lands purchased from the Lenape Indian tribe.
 The Schuylkill River became key in the development of the city and the surrounding region.

 While long used for transport, the river was made fully navigable via the Schuylkill Canal in 1825, followed by the construction of the Reading Railroad Main Line in 1838 and the Schuylkill Branch of the Pennsylvania Railroad in 1884.
 Through these corridors, millions of tons of anthracite coal flowed down the Schuylkill from the Coal Region to its north in Northeast Pennsylvania.
 (Note: The Panther Creek Valley and other tributaries of the Little Schuylkill River thread through the most heavily endowed coal valleys in the southern coal region.)
 The canal was abandoned in 1931, while the Schuylkill Expressway was completed in 1959.

 Industrial pollution and mining silt plagued the river in the 19th and 20th centuries.
 Early concerns over water quality led to the creation of Fairmount Park in 1812.
 Protections came with the 1972 passing of the Clean Water Act, and the Schuylkill was designated as the first Pennsylvania Scenic River in 1978.
 Water quality has largely recovered in the years since.

 The Schuylkill River above Fairmount Dam has been a major rowing venue since the founding of the Schuylkill Navy in 1858.
 In recent decades the Schuylkill River Trail cycle and foot path has been constructed along the river.
 The Schuylkill Heritage Corridor was designated a Pennsylvania Heritage Park in 1995 and a National Heritage Area in 2000 to promote the river's historic, environmental, and recreational significance.